 After the interview: How to narrow down your decision

 If one candidate stands above all others, it might be easiest to offer that person the position without having to interview several additional candidates.
-But if you find yourself in a situation in which the majority of your applicants seem to be equally qualified, these steps can help you making your final choice:
+But if you find yourself in a situation in which the majority of your applicants seem to be equally qualified, these steps can help you make your final choice:

 - Compare each candidate’s resume and results of background checks.